panzek/bessiebeau/README.md

 Testimonials are a powerful tool of marketing strategy.
 According to [BigCommerce](https://www.bigcommerce.co.uk/blog/customer-testimonials/#influencer-marketing), “92% of consumers read online reviews and testimonials when considering a purchase.
 88% of consumers trust online reviews as much as personal recommendations.
 72% of them say positive reviews and testimonials make them trust a business more..”

 Search engines are placing more weight than ever on customer testimonials.
 Again, BigCommerce goes further to reveal that “increasing testimonial volume leads to higher conversion rates and that testimonial content “drives search traffic and keyword rankings.”
-This is why in the content of the testimonials currently on the page, we have creatively used long-tail keywords that customers are searching for to  improve our search engine optimization (SEO) .
+This is why in the content of the testimonials currently on the page, we have creatively used **long-tail keywords** that customers are searching for to improve our search engine optimization (SEO) .

-Also to make sure the customer testimonials on our site are optimized for search, they are placed in plain HTML instead of JavaScript so they are readable by search engines.
-We also add the schema markup tags itemscope and itemtype to help search engines sort and make sense of testimonials, and share relevant information on search engine result pages.
+Also to make sure the customer testimonials on our site are optimized for search engines, they are placed in plain HTML instead of JavaScript so they are readable by search engines.
+We also added the schema markup tags **itemscope** and **itemtype** to help search engines sort and make sense of testimonials, and share relevant information on search engine result pages.

 ```
     <div itemscope itemtype=“https://schema.org/Testimonial”>